Clients’ rights and obligations under the taxation laws

 How does the new safe harbour work?

-IIn order to benefit from the ‘safe harbour’ should the need arise, it is a requirement for you to ensure that you provide us with all of the relevant tax information.
+In order to benefit from the ‘safe harbour’ should the need arise, it is a requirement for you to ensure that you provide us with all of the relevant tax information.
 This includes any records, or documents we request from you plus any other information relevant to the preparation of your tax return.
-The information provided must be complete and accurate.
+The information provided must be truthful, complete and accurate.

-It is equally important that you provide us with this information by the time it is requested so as to allow the return by its due date.
+It is equally important that you provide us with this information by the time it is requested so as to allow lodgement of the return by its due date.
 The safe harbour from late lodgement penalties can also apply where a Business Activity Statement, Instalment Activity Statement, or Fringe Benefits Tax return is lodged late.

 What does the new safe harbour apply to?

-Whilst the safe harbour can apply to exempt the penalty for an error made in a tax return, it is important to note that the tax and interest will be still be payable.
+Whilst the safe harbour can apply to exempt the penalty for an error made in a tax return, it is important to note that the tax and interest charges will be still be payable.

 What if the safe harbour does not apply?